-Definition 1.11 (using an oracle): An oracle machine is a Turing machine with an additional tape, called the oracle tape, and two special states, called oracle invocation and oracle spoke.
-The computation of the oracle machine M on input x and access to the oracle $f : \{0,1\}^ \rightarrow \{0,1\}^$ is defined based on the successive configuration function.
+Definition 1.11 (using an oracle):

+- An oracle machine is a Turing machine with a special additional tape, called the oracle tape, and two special states, called oracle invocation and oracle spoke. - The computation of the oracle machine M on input x and access to the oracle f: {0,1}\ → {0,1}\ is defined based on the successive configuration function.
 For configurations with state different from oracle invocation the next configuration is defined as usual.
-Let $\gamma$ be a configuration in which the machine's state is oracle invocation and suppose that the actual contents of the oracle tape is q (i.e., q is the contents of the maximal prefix of the tape that holds bit values).
-Then, the configuration following $\gamma$ is identical to $\gamma$ , except that the state is oracle spoke, and the actual contents of the oracle tape is f(q).
-The string q is called M's query and f(q) is called the oracle's reply.
+Let γ be a configuration in which the machine's state is oracle invocation and suppose that the actual contents of the oracle tape is q (i.e., q is the contents of the maximal prefix of the tape that holds bit values).
+Then, the configuration following γ is identical to γ, except that the state is oracle spoke, and the actual contents of the oracle tape is f(q).
+The string q is called M's query and f(q) is called the oracle's reply. - The output of the oracle machine M on input x when given oracle access to f is denote $M^f(x)$ .

-We stress that the running time of an oracle machine is the number of steps made during its computation, and that the oracle's reply on each query is obtained in a single step.
+We stress that the running time of an oracle machine is the number of steps made during its (own) computation, and that the oracle's reply on each query is obtained in a single step.

-1.2.3.6 Restricted models
+1.2.3.7 Restricted models

 We mention that restricted models of computation are often mentioned in the context of a course on computability, but they will play no role in the current book.
-One such model is the model of finite automata, which in some variant coincides with Turing machines that have space complexity zero.
+One such model is the model of finite automata, which in some variant coincides with Turing machines that have space-complexity zero (equiv., constant).